You know who I am and you know what this is and you know it's Friday.

 Taking credit for how swell things are, Obama outside the White House today.

-Here is a montage, by the way, just to show you how the coordination with the regime and the state controlled media works.
+Here is a montage, by the way, just to show you how the coordination with the regime and the state-controlled media works.

-Real pravduct uh type stuff here.
+Real product type stuff here.

 It's a good sign because more people are looking for work.

-Workers Flooded back into the labor market and pushed the unemployment rate up to 9.9%.
+Workers flooded back into the labor market and pushed the unemployment rate up to 9.9%.

 That unemployment rate hitting 9.9%, moving higher.